 Since the above transaction results in a common control business combination, considering the requirements of Ind AS 103 - Business Combinations, the accounting for the above transactions have been given effect retrospectively by the Company.
-Accordingly, the financial statements for the corresponding period (quarter ended June 30, 2018) has been restated to give effect to the above Scheme.
+Accordingly, the financial statements for the corresponding periods (quarter and six months ended September 30, 2018) have been restated to give effect to the above Scheme.